 Fieldon is a tiny village located in the state of Illinois.
 With a population of 169 people and just one neighborhood, Fieldon is the 791st largest community in Illinois.
-Fieldon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Fieldon was built prior to World War II, making it one of the older and more historic villages in the country.

 Fieldon is a blue-collar town, with 45.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fieldon is a village of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Fieldon who work in food service (13.33%), healthcare (11.11%), and office and administrative support (8.89%).